axolotl-chat/axolotl/docs/INSTALL.md

 **Tooling**

-This requires `snapcraft` to be installed locally.
+This requires `snap` and `snapcraft` to be installed locally.
-Installation instructions can be found [here](https://snapcraft.io/docs/getting-started).
+Installation instructions for snapcraft can be found [here](https://snapcraft.io/docs/getting-started).

 **Dependencies**

-TODO: Add more info
+Snapcraft manages its own dependencies.

 **Build and Install**

 The Snap template used for the installation can be found in the /snap subdirectory.

-TODO: Add more info
+To build the application, use the following command from the root of this repository.

+`sudo snapcraft`

+To install the built snap, use snap:

+`sudo snap install axolotl_0.8.9_amd64.snap --dangerous`

 **Run**

-TODO: Add more info
+To start the application, either search for "Axolotl" in your app drawer or start it with the below command.

+`snap run axolotl`

 ## Flatpak